South Austin bakery Crema closes due to rising rent, inflation

 According to data from commercial real estate information company, Costar Group, rental rates for retail spaces in Austin have increased 5% since 2019.

-In many retail leases, there are escalation clauses that can raise the rent by 3 to 4% per year.
+In many retail leases, there are escalation clauses that can raise the rent by 3-4% per year.

 Crema Bakery is just one of many feeling the impact.
 For them, Tomberlin said it means closing a chapter they weren’t prepared to end.